SHUTDOWN

 STAGING

-No floodlight, no distance light, no light canonade: with illumination, the light mass becomes, as it were, an integral part of the neo-Gothic architecture.
+No floodlight, no distance light, no light canonade: with the gentle illumination, the light mass becomes, as it were, an integral part of the neo-Gothic architecture.
 The Speicherstadt rises from the darkness.
 The richness of the area is carefully staged and bathed in a narrative light.
 The artistic illumination of the Speicherstadt uses the metaphor of theatre: the city as a stage, the viewer as a player.

 © ELBE&FLUT / Heinz-Joachim Hettchen